TheFaithOne/CookieBar2/README.md

 [![](https://jitpack.io/v/AviranAbady/CookieBar2.svg)](https://jitpack.io/#AviranAbady/CookieBar2)
 [![](https://img.shields.io/bintray/dt/aviran/projects/cookiebar2)](https://bintray.com/beta/#/aviran/projects/cookiebar2?tab=statistics)

-CookieBar 2
+This is a fork of AviranAbady's CookieBar2 library which allows to send colors as hexadecimal strings instead of @ColorRes CookieBar 2
 ===============
 CookieBar is a lightweight library for showing a brief message at the top or bottom of the screen.<br/><br/>